Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

     ...
 ```

-# New features: Group Sharding & Communication with groups
+# [New features] Group Sharding & Communication with groups

 ## Group Sharding